 The release of Chrome’s first public version happened a decade ago, in September of 2008.
-Want to feel old?
-It was before Obama’s presidential term — the first one.
+It was before Obama’s presidential term — the first one (talk about feeling old).

 Just like millions of other people around the globe, at LeadGibbon we constantly rely on Chrome to be our main provider of everything from in-depth guides on sales strategies, to a simple Monday morning cat GIF (the best way to start your day).